List of Detroit Lions broadcasters: Former

 WKBD was the preseason flagship station from 1992–1996 and from 2004-2007.
 WDIV and WJBK have served as flagships at various times.

 WWJ-TV was the flagship station from 2008-2010.

 WJBK (channel 2) has been the Fox affiliate in Detroit since December 1994, before that it was a CBS affiliate, and as such, WJBK for many years has served as the primary station for most Lions games.
 For much of 1994, while WJBK was waiting for its CBS affiliation contract to expire, the Lions games were shown on WKBD-TV (at the time owned by Viacom, now owned by CBS as a sister to WWJ-TV), with the last game being the December 10 game against the New York Jets, on WKBD's last day as a Fox affiliate.

 Interconference home games were first televised in 1973 (when the NFL first imposed the 72-hour deadline), and for 25 years these were seen on NBC, with WDIV (channel 4, originally WWJ-TV) airing the games locally.
 The current WWJ-TV (originally on analog channel 62) has aired such games since 1998 when the AFC contract moved to CBS.

 Fox Sports Detroit formerly produced a live postgame and Monday press conference show called Lions Live.
 It was canceled after the 2007 season.

 Blackouts

 The Lions' winless performance in 2008 and 2–14 season in 2009 led to several local broadcast blackouts, as local fans did not purchase enough tickets by the 72 hour blackout deadline.
 In 2008, five of the Lions' final six home games of the season did not sell out, with the Thanksgiving game being the exception.
 The first blackout in the 7-year history of Ford Field was the October 26, 2008, game vs. the Washington Redskins.
 The previous 50 regular season home games had been sellouts.

-Games were also often blacked out at the Lions' previous home the (perhaps oversized) 80,000 seat Pontiac Silverdome, despite winning seasons and the success and popularity of star players such as Barry Sanders.
+Games were also often blacked out at the Lions' previous home, the 80,000 seat Pontiac Silverdome, despite winning seasons and the success and popularity of star players such as Barry Sanders.